 Next, it is time to create the position description.
 Within the description, it is important to outline the exact tasks that need to be performed and the experience, education and skills that are needed to make the individual and your overall team successful.

-The second step in a successful recruitment plan is creating a strong job posting.
-Try not to use the job description as the job posting; instead, present key job responsibilities and required experience in an appealing/interesting way that makes people want to apply for the position.
+Try not to use the job description as the job posting; instead, present key job responsibilities and required experience in appealing and interesting ways that make people want to apply for the position.
 This may include sharing examples of situations the employee may encounter during a workday or interactions they may have with coworkers or customers.

 Once you have the job posted, be sure it can easily be found by job seekers:

 The importance of diversity in recruitment efforts is to ensure that the makeup of an organization matches the diverse makeup of their geographic location or of the industry they operate in.
 Having a more diverse workforce allows an organization to incorporate a variety of approaches, opinions and ideas to move the organization forward, rather than keep them in the same spot.

 Next, use your network to spread the word.
 There are several sources that require little-to-no effort or financial resources, but still result in qualified leads: